Social behavior: Insights from evolutionary psychology

-This course will be given in the last quarter of the semester.
+This course will not be given in the autumn semester 2023.

 The course consists of lectures and seminars.
 Each week, students will read and discuss empirical and review articles germane to understanding basic human social behavior from an evolutionary psychology viewpoint.

 Mandatory parts are

 (a) Submission of three to five questions based on the literature for each seminar

 (c) Leadership of at least one seminar during the course

 Upon completing the course students are expected to: